Second and Third year

 Get ready for your second or third year at U of T!

-Think back to where you were at this time last year – things are pretty different, right?
-You’ve grown and your priorities have probably shifted a little.
-That’s what university’s all about.
+Think back to where you were at this time last year – you’ve grown and your priorities have probably shifted a little.
+That’s what university’s all about and that’s where we come in.

-- All of this information and a directory of student support resources and opportunities are in the Student Life App.
+All of this information and a directory of student support resources and opportunities are in the Student Life App.
+Search “U of T Student Life” in the App Store or Google Play.

 Keep your studies on track